Showing Collections: 1 - 4 of 4

-Overview Angela Jackson (1951- ), a graduate of Northwestern University's class of 1977, is a poet, novelist, playwright, and biographer.
-Her collection spans the years 1966-2018 and contains biographical materials, correspondence, manuscripts, teaching material, and publications.
+Abstract Angela Jackson (1951- ), a member of Northwestern University's class of 1977, is a poet, novelist, playwright, and biographer.
+Her papers span the years 1966-2018; they contain biographical materials, correspondence, manuscripts, teaching material, and publications.

 Abstract The Sam Ross Papers include four folders of correspondence, the first, second, and final drafts of Windy City, working notes for and fragment of the novel, and the second draft of another of his books, Solomon's Palace.
 The Sam Ross Papers provide an inside view of the tribulations associated with the publication of a novel, and it questions promotional methods, arising from Ross's conviction that Putman & Sons was underselling Windy City.
 The correspondence is not extensive, and must...

 - African American dramatists 2